KOBARID MUSEUM – A WAR MUSEUM (WW1), WITH A MESSAGE OF PEACE

 “This museum is a lot about the personal stories of the soldiers and people, who were caught in the war,” the curator explains.

-The Kobarid museum is mainly focusing on the 1915 – 1917 Soča Front (Isonzo front in Italian).
-The battlefield between the Italian and the Austro-Hungarian military was the most important front on the Slovenian territory in the WW1.
+The Kobarid museum is mainly focusing on the 1915 – 1917 Soča Front (Isonzo front in Italian) – an important front between Italian and the Austro-Hungarian military.

 One of the most famous battles was the Battle of Caporetto (1917).
 The battle was described by Ernest Hemingway in his novel “A Farewell to Arms” .